 - Hours and Wages – The Counselor Education Graduate Assistant is expected to work 20 hours per week in exchange for up to nine credit hours of tuition and fees (excluding graduation fee) for the fall and spring semesters (a total of 18 credit hours), and a stipend paid twice per month (September-May).

 - Ability to work 20 hours per week.
-Hours are negotiable, but must include a mix of afternoon and early evening.
-Someone working full-time, or doing a full-time internship, would not be able to meet the requirements for this position.
+Hours are negotiable, but must include a mix of afternoon, early evening, and one to two half days on Saturday per semester.
+Someone working full-time would not be able to meet the requirements for this position.

 Dr. Cecile Brennan